 How often should I clean my computer?

 The frequency of how often you should clean your computer varies on several different factors.
 To help you determine how often you need to clean your computer we’ve created the below chart.
+If it is a touch screen cash register for small businesses it can mean a special type of care vs a regular laptop.
 Check each of the boxes below that apply to your computers environment to determine how often it should be cleaned.